4 Key Areas for Managing Supply Chain Risk in the Global Supply Chain

 Employing the framework and infrastructure assets of a logistics service expert provides three main benefits:

-- An integrated framework for addressing supply chain risks that provides an extensive knowledge of the components of risk, the ability to create risk profiles, and then use those profiles to produce a targeted strategy for an individual business.
+An integrated framework for addressing supply chain risks that provide extensive knowledge of the components of risk, the ability to create risk profiles, and then use those profiles to produce a targeted strategy for an individual business.

-- A framework that addresses the dynamic nature of international supply chain.
+A framework that addresses the dynamic nature of the international supply chain.
 Thus, as needs change, the framework can adapt to update profiles and re-evaluate risks, thereby fine-tuning the overall risk management plan.

 Moreover, Flash Global offers comprehensive, end-to-end logistics services that can be customized into a service supply chain solution that is scalable to meet an organization’s needs.
 In the search for a supply chain services provider, a business should seek out providers that offer a complete suite of services including: